Rauwendaal Extrusion engineering, Inc.

 Figure 1, Illustration of barrier screw

-creates a wedge-shaped region between the barrier flight and the barrel in which the
+This creates a wedge-shaped region between the barrier flight and the barrel in

-plastic melt is accelerates as it passes over the barrier flight.
-The acceleration creates the
+which the plastic melt is accelerates as it passes over the barrier flight.
+The acceleration

 Conventional flight CRD flight geometry